 Learn more about Jessica Zeller’s work at www.jessicazeller.net.

-Book chapter: Zeller, Jessica. “‘Can you feel it?’: Pioneering Pedagogies that Challenge Ballet’s Authoritarian Traditions.”
-Forthcoming in (Re)Claiming Ballet.
+Forthcoming book chapter: Zeller, Jessica. “‘Can you feel it?: Pioneering Pedagogies that Challenge Ballet’s Authoritarian Traditions.”
+In (re:)claiming ballet.
 Edited by Adesola Akinleye.
+Intellect Books.
+2021.

 Monograph: Zeller, Jessica.
 Shapes of American Ballet: Teachers and Training before Balanchine.
 New York: Oxford University Press, 2016.

 Book chapter: Zeller, Jessica.
 “Developing the American Ballet Dancer: The Pedagogical Lineage of Rochelle Zide-Booth.”
 In Dance on its Own Terms: Histories and Methodologies.
 Edited by Karen Eliot and Melanie Bales.
 283-304.
 New York: Oxford University Press, 2013.